rust-lang/rfcs/text/0000-tool-dependencies.md

 [drawbacks]: #drawbacks

 Tools that parse Cargo.toml files without using cargo itself could potentially expect to resolve build tools such as `tool:cargo` as crates, and fail.
+Such tools would require updates.
 (Tools that use the cargo API should continue to work.)

 # Alternatives
 [alternatives]: #alternatives